There are many things we can do to help manage the cost of heating our homes. These include joining a local oil buying club, or buying fuel stamps.

 Fuel stamp scheme

-Our fuel stamp scheme 'Be Warm', helps householders save for home heating oil, by spreading the cost of their fuel.
+Our fuel stamp scheme 'Stay Warm', helps householders save for home heating oil, by spreading the cost of their fuel.

 You can buy oil stamps from participating retailers, collect them on a savings card and use the value of the stamps to pay for all or part of your oil when placing an order.